Human Resources Glossary

 Fair Labor Standards Act (FLSA)

-The federal law determines the child labor and employee overtime pay standards.
+FLSA is the federal law that determines the child labor and employee overtime pay standards.
 It also establishes minimum wage standards that impact part-time and full-time workers.
 FLSA applies to local, state, federal, and private workers.
+All US employees have an FLSA status and are classified as "exempt" or "non-exempt".

 Families First Coronavirus Response Act (FFCRA)